westermo/westermo.github.io/about.md

 permalink: /about/
 ---

-This blog tell tales of battles won and lost against unwieldy hardware, pathologically performing distributed systems, and other joyful topics around networking in Linux.
+This blog detail tales of battles won and lost against unwieldy hardware, pathologically performing distributed systems, and other joyful topics around networking in Linux.